edsoncelio/terraform-default-workflow/README.md

 # terraform-default-workflow
-Terraform workflow to be reused in your project.
+Terraform workflow to be reused in your project, with commom Terraform steps and static analysis with [checkov](https://github.com/bridgecrewio/checkov).

 ## Actions
 * https://github.com/marketplace/actions/hashicorp-setup-terraform
 * https://github.com/marketplace/actions/run-tfsec-pr-commenter

-**Disclaimer:** The tfsec commenter job will run ONLY in pull requests
+## How it works

+This workflow will setup a CI with the following jobs (and steps):

+### `jobs_teraform`
+A job triggered at all `push` events with the steps:
+* checkout the code
+* setup Terraform
+* Run Terraform fmt
+* Run Terraform init
+* Run Terraform validate

+### `jobs_checkov`
+A job triggered at all `pull_request` events with the steps:
+* checkout the code
+* setup checkcov
+* run checkcov static analysis
+* If a vulnerability is found, create a comment in PR

 ## Inputs